MuthalibAbdul/MuthalibAbdul.Portfolio.SAS.GitHub.io/README.md

-This repository contains all my projects related to SAS Studio.
-Please check specific projects within this repository.
-Make sure you go through the readme.md file before you on the project file within
+# INTRODUCTION

+This repository is dedicated to all my SAS - Statistical Analysis Software projects.
+Each project folder within this repository has its on README.md file that briefly describes about the project, a PDF file that lets you visualize the project without you having to download the file to view it, a pptx file for anyone interested to download the file and lastly a code file which displays the codes and associated comments.
+Feel free to reach out for any questions.

+Thank You,
+Muthalib Abdul